nolimitcarter/fetchMe/README.md

 <br>
 FetchMe is a command-line system information tool written in bash.
-FetchMe displays fully cusomizable information about your operating system, software and hardware in an aesthetic and visually pleasing way.
+FetchMe displays fully cusomizable information about your operating system, software, and hardware in an aesthetic and visually pleasing way.
 <br>
 <br>